Car Maintenance Basics Everyone Should Know

 - Clamp the positive cable to the positive terminal of the weak battery.
 (Make sure the other end doesn’t touch any part of the car’s engine or body or you could get a dangerous spark.)

 - Clamp the other end of the positive cable to the positive terminal of the good battery.

 - Clamp the negative cable (black) to the negative terminal of the good battery.

 - Clamp the other end of the negative cable to a clean metal part of the engine such as a bolt head or bracket in the car with the weak battery.
 (Keep the clamp away from the battery, any moving parts and the fuel system.)

 Testing your filter is easy and replacing it is, too—so do it yourself.
 Replace the filter based on its actual condition rather than the manufacturer’s recommended service intervals.
-Checking its condition isn’t rocket science.
+Checking its condition isn’t complicated.
 Just pull it out and give it a look-see.
-If it fails the back-light test, replace it.
+If it fails the back-light test, it’s time to replace your air filter.
 While the filter is out, vacuum out the crud in the air cleaner box.

 You don’t have to be an expert car detailer to get your ride gleaming.
 And you can save some cash by doing it yourself.
-Check out our tried-and-true DIY car detailing tips here.
+Check out our tried-and-true DIY car detailing tips.